mjgaultney/PacMen-Exercise/README.md

-# PacMan
+# PacMen Exercise

-PacMan is my first github project for my online coding course.

-I have edited this project to give it a little "teeth" in order to make it more fun.
+This project's goal was to create a game where you can click to add PacMen (as many as you please) before then clicking "start" which animates the PacMen to move around the screen until they hit a wall and return back.
+To make this a little more fun, I have edited this project to give it a little "teeth".
 PacMan isn't really angry... just hungry.
+Well, "hangry".

+Future improvements to this project would be to add pieces of Pie that you can add with another button and run away from the PacMen to avoid being eaten.
+Who doesn't like pie?

 Hopefully you enjoy and I will be coming back to this project often.